stummjr/doc.scrapinghub.com/crawlera.rst

 Where Can I Monitor My Crawlera Usage?
 --------------------------------------

-On your main page in Dash (i.e. ``https://dash.scrapinghub.com/USERNAME/``), under **Crawlera** you should see Crawlera users linked to your Dash account.
+Go to your Scrapinghub home page (i.e. ``https://dash.scrapinghub.com/USERNAME/``), and you should see your Crawlera accounts in the Crawlera section.
 If you click on a user, you will be able review the number of requests per day/month for that user.